payola/Payola/docs/developer_guide.md

 The relational database schema definition locates in `SchemaComponent` trait that uses `org.squeryl.Schema` object to define:

 - session with connection to the database
-- table for every class of entity to be persisted
+- table for every entity class to be persisted
 	- the table structure is based on entity public fields
 	- constraints (such as PrimaryKey, Unique constraint) or column types of some fields are defined manually to match the Payola project requirements exactly
 - foreign-key constraints for relations between entities